-Cluster Ingress provides layer 7 services to traffic entering a Docker Enterprise cluster for a variety of different use-cases that help provide application resilience, security, and observability.
-Ingress provides dynamic control of L7 routing in a highly available architecture that is also highly performant.
+Cluster Ingress provides L7 services to traffic entering a Docker Enterprise cluster for a variety of different use-cases that help provide application resilience, security, and observability.
+Ingress provides dynamic control of L7 routing in a highly available architecture that is also high performing.

 UCP’s Ingress for Kubernetes is based on the Istio control-plane and is a simplified deployment focused on just providing ingress services with minimal complexity.
 This includes features such as:

 - L7 host and path routing

 - Weight-based load balancing

 For a detailed look at Istio Ingress architecture, refer to the Istio Ingress docs.

 To get started with UCP Ingress, the following help topics are provided:

 - Install Cluster Ingress on a UCP Cluster